andresvalle/SmartFitScrapper/README.md

 # SmartFitScrapper
-Scrapping attendance data from Smart Fit chain of gyms
+Scrapping attendance data from Smart Fit chain of gyms using AWS Lambda.